Coronavirus: WHO declares international health emergency | DW | 30.01.2020

 The WHO made the global concern declaration after it was revealed that eight of the deaths related to the virus had occurred outside of the outbreak's epicenter, China's Hubei province.

-Last week, the UN organization decided against this top-level health billing when the death toll was below 50.
+Last week, the UN organization decided against giving the coronavirus top-level health billing.
+At the time the death toll was below 50.
 However, consensus seemed to be changing this week as the reported deaths continued to increase as the body said it "regrets" previously calling the virus risk "moderate."

 Read more: China's coronavirus epidemic threatens global economy

-WHO chief said the issue needed to be re-evaluated after human-to-human infections started occurring outside of China.
-The first transmission of this kind in Europe was reported in Germany while the United States, Japan, Taiwan, Vietnam and South Korea have all noted the disease under the same circumstances.
+The WHO admitted the issue needed to be re-evaluated after human-to-human infections started occurring outside of China.
+The first transmission of this kind in Europe was reported earlier this week in Germany while the United States, Japan, Taiwan, Vietnam and South Korea have all noted the disease under the same circumstances.

 -